 The British Government declares Uganda its protectorate in 1894.
 Surrounding kingdoms are incorporated, with the borders becoming fixed in 1914.
 Independence is achieved peacefully on 9 October 1962 but rising tensions between the country's different ethnic groups see Prime Minister Milton Obote impose a new republican constitution establishing himself as president and abolishing all the country's kingdoms.
 Ethnic tensions continue to rise.
 Idi Amin seizes power in a coup in January 1971.

 Born between 1923 and 1925 into the Kakwa tribe in Koboko, near Arua in the northwest corner of Uganda, close to the borders with the Democratic Republic of the Congo and Sudan.
 His father is a farmer and a follower of Islam.
 His mother is a member of the Lugbara tribe and is said to practice sorcery.

 (Amin's younger brother, Amule, claims that Amin was in fact born in Kampala, the capital of Uganda, and that their father was working as a policeman there at the time.)

 Amin's parents separate soon after his birth.
 Amin is raised by his mother, who becomes a camp follower of the King's African Rifles, a regiment of the British colonial army.
-She will have more children from other relationships, with Amin becoming the third of eight siblings.
+Amin's mother has more children from other relationships, with Amin becoming the third of eight siblings.

 Amin receives only a rudimentary education but excels at sports and reportedly converts to Islam at an early age.